Taiyaki Workshop in Kurihara

 Kayak through the submerged forests of Yamagata in the dams of Iide high up in mountains during the sunrise in spring time.

 The Uesugi Festival commemorates the samurai clan who once ruled Yonezawa.
 The main event is a reenactment of the Battle of Kawanakajima.
+Join the fight as a member of the Takeda or Uesugi forces in a special one-day tour.
+Applications for this tour close April 18, 2026.

 Observe the sophisticated techniques of Yagyu Shingan-ryu sword style in action on the Mori Butai Stage at the Tome City Dento Geino Densho-kan, then try out some of the techniques for yourself!